-About this Journal
+About This Journal

-The Interdisciplinary Journal of Problem-based Learning (IJPBL) publishes relevant, interesting, and challenging articles of research, analysis, or promising practice related to all aspects of implementing problem-based learning (PBL) in K–12 and post-secondary classrooms.
+The Interdisciplinary Journal of Problem-based Learning (IJPBL) publishes relevant, interesting, and challenging peer-reviewed articles of research, analysis, or promising practice related to all aspects of implementing problem-based learning (PBL) in K–12 and post-secondary classrooms.

 IJPBL is an Open Access journal.
 This means that it uses a funding model that does not charge readers or their institutions for access.
 Readers may freely read, download, copy, distribute, print, search, or link to the full texts of articles.
-The publication of the journal is currently made possible by generous support from The Teaching Academy at Purdue University (http://www.teachingacademy.purdue.edu/).
+The publication of the journal is currently made possible by generous support from the Teaching Academy at Purdue University (http://www.teachingacademy.purdue.edu/).

 For over 40 years, researchers have lacked an outlet for sharing their findings with other educators and scholars who were interested in problem-based learning (PBL) as a pedagogical method.
 In the past, when educational journals published problem-based learning research, they did so with a single focus on the use of PBL in the specific discipline they represented.
 The Interdisciplinary Journal of Problem-based Learning (IJPBL) remedies this problem by offering a forum for all PBL research across disciplines.
-This scholarly journal publishes relevant information about problem based learning pedagogy and is the first, and only, journal of its kind.
-Furthermore, it is not “owned” by a professional organization which helps to assure that it will continue to serve a variety of audiences, across disciplines.
+This scholarly journal publishes relevant information about problem-based learning pedagogy and is the first, and only, journal of its kind.
+Furthermore, it is not “owned” by a professional organization, which helps to assure that it will continue to serve a variety of audiences, across disciplines.